-Students are expected to leave campus within 45 minutes of dismissal time unless they have a school-sponsored activity.
+Students are expected to leave campus within 15 minutes of dismissal time unless they have a school-sponsored activity.
 Once students leave campus, they may not return unless they have a later activity or are accompanied by a parent/guardian.
+Students may use Gates 1 (Main) and Gate 5 (Tennis Courts).
+Gate 4 (Bus) is reserved for bus-rider students.